 At Elevate Building Inspections, we provide independent pre-slab inspections across Melbourne, giving you confidence that your build complies with approved plans, engineering requirements, and Australian Standards.
 We service Melbourne’s north-eastern suburbs, including Doncaster, Templestowe, Doreen, Diamond Creek, Eltham, Greensborough, Bundoora, Macleod, Montmorency, Heidelberg, Rosanna, Epping, Ivanhoe, Reservoir, Croydon, and surrounding areas.ccc

-A pre-slab (also called a slab or pre-pour) inspection is carried out after site preparation and reinforcement are complete, but before concrete is poured.
+A pre-slab inspection (also known as a slab or pre-pour inspection) is carried out after site preparation and reinforcement are complete, but before concrete is poured.

-This inspection verifies that all structural elements beneath the slab have been installed correctly and are ready for concrete placement.
-Because these components become permanently concealed, this stage is one of the most critical inspections in the entire build process.
+This inspection verifies that the foundation of your home has been prepared correctly and is compliant with relevant standards.
+Because these components are covered by concrete and cannot be accessed once poured, this is one of the most critical inspections in the entire construction process.

-Our inspectors assess all accessible components prior to the concrete pour.
+Our inspectors assess all accessible components before the pour, including:

 Errors at slab stage can lead to cracking, movement, uneven floors, and long-term structural issues—especially in Melbourne’s reactive clay soils.